umd-lib/mdsoar-angular/docs/CommunityThemes.md

    use `assets/mdsoar-example/images/community_logo.png`.

 4) Update the `src/themes/mdsoar-example/app/breadcrumbs/breadcrumbs.component.ts`
-   file, changing "mdsoar-frostburg" to "mdsoar-example":
+   file, changing "mdsoar-frostburg" to "mdsoar-example".

 5) Add the new theme to "projects/dspace-angular/architect/build/options/styles" section of the `angular.json` file: